 Your content and conversational marketing strategies need to cover how you can engage and educate people, help them research your solution/product, evaluate if you’re the right fit for them, and justify their investment.

-To create the most emotionally accommodating brand experience, it’s imperative that every single page of your website offers someone a simple way to connect with you, just as people expect when visiting a physical store.
-One difference is that online, the rep they speak with doesn’t have to be a human.
+To create the most emotionally accommodating brand experience, it’s imperative that every single page of your website offers someone a simple way to connect with you.
+This is similar to what people expect when visiting a physical store.
+However, one difference is that online, the rep they speak with doesn’t have to be a human.

 “The more you understand about someone – the who, the what, the why – the easier it is to meaningfully personalize the experience of their next interactions”